4 Important Japanese Language Concepts Every Learner Should Understand

 私が 母の メモ帳に メッセージを 書いた。 (わたしがははのメモちょうにメッセージをかいた) - I wrote a note in my mother's notepad.

 If we split the sentence after every particle, we end up with 5 parts - 4 nouns and one verb.
-We can reorder 5 times for a total of 6 possible orders, and still have the sentence maintain the same meaning.
+We can reorder 5 times for a total of 6 possible orders.
+The emphasis may change slightly, but the core meaning stays the same because particles identify grammatical roles.

 Although there are some restrictions and there are preferences, as a translator and language teacher, I'm constantly thinking about word order, and what is best for each particular situation.
 I also find that my beginner and elementary level Japanese students also ask questions about word order as well - so it's something to keep in mind no matter what level your Japanese is at.

 You probably already know that the rhythm of Japanese is very different from English.
 English is a stress-timed language, whereas Japanese is mora-timed.
 It's pretty common to say that Japanese uses syllables because it's often easier for people to understand, but a mora is actually not the same as a syllable.
-I won't get into the details at the moment, except to say that a mora is essentially a rhythmic unit of timing.
+A mora is essentially a rhythmic unit of timing.
 In Japanese, most of the time, one kana is one mora.
 If we take あいうえお there are 5 mora.
 The small tsu (小さい「つ」) and long vowel sounds all take one mora each as well.
 The exceptions come into play when you have small kana like the small ya, yu, yo, which aren't a mora on their own.
 One easy way to count mora and keep a good rhythm going is to clap your hands, tap your leg, or something like that.
 Let's take a look at a few words:

 空(そら) - Sora, the word for sky, has 2 mora